ZyLen888/UniExplained/README.md

 ## 🧠 Thoughts

-Being a co-founder of Stepla, an online community and platform to bridge high school students with university experiences, during discussion with fellow co-founders, we were brainstorming how to make high school students' transition into uni as smooth as possible.
-One problem we identified is where high school students found it daunting to look into university documents, handbook, relevant pages because the overwhelming information shown.
-So we were thinking if there is a way to summarise, simplify and explain the page a bit better?
+Being a co-founder of Stepla, an online community and platform to bridge high school students with university experiences, during a discussion with fellow co-founders, we were brainstorming how to make high school students transition into uni as smooth as possible.
+One problem we identified is that high school students found it daunting to look into university documents, handbooks, and relevant pages because of the overwhelming information shown.
+So we wondered if there is a way to summarise, simplify and explain the page better.

 ## 💪 Action

-So thinking of the power of OpenAI, I thought why not try to use their API and see what I can make out of it?
+So thinking of the power of OpenAI, I thought, why not try to use their API and see what I can make out of it?
 Then voila, here is an explainer / summariser that I built with OpenAI API.
-A link can be entered in the input box, and it will return a summarised, explained version of the web page entered.
+A link can be entered in the input box, which will return a summarised, explained version of the web page entered.

+## ⭐️ Result

 <img width="492" alt="image" src="https://github.com/ZyLen888/UniExplained/assets/38216910/de0428f0-3129-4672-bc8a-dda4cdf3c153">